 Root Cause Analysis: Advanced Principles and Practices

-Enhance your root cause analysis skills with Root Cause Analysis: Advanced Principles and Practices, ECRI and the Institute for Safe Medication Practices PSO’s virtual root cause analysis (RCA) training.
-During this one day live virtual training, RCA experts will cover advanced concepts, techniques and strategies that will help participants improve their existing root cause analysis process.
-Key concepts include just culture model, investigative interviewing, communicating safety events to patients and families and strategies to operationalize and implement RCA improvement actions.
+Enhance your root-cause analysis (RCA) skills with Root-Cause Analysis: Advanced Principles and Practices, ECRI and the Institute for Safe Medication Practices PSO’s virtual RCA training.
+During this half-day live virtual training, RCA experts will cover advanced concepts, techniques, and strategies that will help participants improve their existing RCA process.
+Key concepts include just culture model, investigative interviewing, communication of safety events to patients and families, and strategies to operationalize and implement RCA improvement actions.

 This training is an interactive learning opportunity that blends didactic presentations by subject matter experts and group case study reviews and exercises.

 At the conclusion of the training, participants will be able to:

 - Understand how a just culture approach can improve the culture of safety around patient safety event reporting.

 - Discuss techniques to improve investigative interviewing during the RCA process.

 - Understand how to use human factors and system design principles to strengthen action planning.